Association of American Schools in South America

-The Association of American Schools in South America (AASSA) is a non-profit, 501(c)(3) organization that was established in 1961 "to discover and develop ways and means for improving understanding through international education."
-All schools in the organization are private, college preparatory schools that offer a predominantly American curriculum taught in English.
-All Full Member schools must meet accreditation standards set by the AASSA board.
+The Association of American Schools in South America (AASSA) is a non-profit, 501(c)(3) organization established in 1961.
+According to the organization, its mission is "to discover and develop ways and means for improving understanding through international education."
+Member schools are private, college preparatory institutions offering a predominantly American curriculum taught in English.
+Full member schools must meet accreditation standards set by the AASSA board.

 Currently, they have 50 full members and 33 invitational members.